 Collaborative project between the E.U. and dozens of galleries and museums around the world.
 Includes three thematic sections: Discover Islamic Art, Discover Baroque Art, and Discover Carpet Art.
 For each section, you can explore the vast databases to learn about everything from architecture to pottery.
 Each section also has its own country-specific timeline.

-Virtual museum and searchable database of Western (European) fine arts of the Medieval, Renaissance, Baroque, Neoclassicism, Romanticism, Realism, and Impressionism periods (1000-1900), artist biographies, commentaries, guided tours, period music, catalogue, free postcard and mobile services are provided.
+Virtual museum and searchable database of European fine arts, decorative arts and architecture (3rd-19th centuries), currently containing over 52.800 reproductions.
+Artist biographies, commentaries, guided tours, period music, catalogue, free postcard and mobile services are provided.